tsvwg/wg-materials/ietf117/minutes-1.md

 The draft is mainly ready.
 This described an update on experimental deployment in virtual CMTS (vCMTS) such as ECN marking problems.
 The author is looking for whether this should proceed as an ISE or as a WG draft, and is looking for feedback from TSVWG on which way to proceed.

-* Chair : Please continue discussion on the mailing list.
+* Chairs : Please continue discussion on the mailing list.
 The Chairs plan to discuss the document status with our AD, please renmind us.

 ##   8.2 Greg White: L4S Operational Guidance on Coexistence with Classic ECN during L4S Deployment